herzbube/libsgfcplusplus/doc/SgfcNotes.md

 These notes can be important to understand the implementation of libsgfc++.

-## Adapting the command line tool to a software library context

-TODO: Rewrite this section and describe how installing hooks/callbacks make SGFC usable in a software library context, where the limitations are (currently only one is known: the global message channel).

-SGFC is very good as a command line tool, but it is not a software library.
-Although other programs can execute SGFC to process SGF files, they cannot make use of SGFC's functions to programmatically gain access to the actual SGF data.

-Enter libsgfc++.

-libsgfc++ applies a number of patches to the original SGFC source code to make it more suitable in a software library context.
-SGFC is quite unusable as a library without these modifications, because many of its routines are designed for command line usage.
-The main points are:

-* SGFC invokes `exit()` deep within a helper function to abort program execution when it finds a fatal error in the SGF data.
-This is a no-go for a software library. libsgfc++ patches the `exit()` call into oblivion and replaces it with a different mechanism to report fatal errors to its clients.
-* SGFC prints warnings and errors that occur during parsing to `stdout`. libsgfc++ modifies SGFC so that it can make these warnings and errors available to its clients in a programmatical way.
-* SGFC uses many global and `static` variables that are initialized only once, because a command line utility only needs to run once. libsgfc++ changes this so that its clients can run the library functions over and over without stopping the program.

-Detailed information about each patch can be found in [SgfcPatches.md](doc/SgfcPatches.md).

 ## Escaping

 On reading SimpleText/Text property values, SGFC removes escape characters that don't do anything (e.g. `\a`, or `\:` in a non-composed property value) but preserves escape characters that have a purpose: `\\`, `\]` and `\:`.